likebike/likebike_com/1-input/posts/How_To_Write_Fast_Rust_Code.html.md

 == <span id=reduce-redundancy>Performance Tip #3: Reduce Redundant Work</span>

-* **Memory:**  Memory operations are very slow and should be avoided if possible.
-Rust lifetimes and references help you to reduce memory operations by sharing data, rather than copying.  [fasteval](https://github.com/likebike/fasteval) also uses a [`Slab`](https://docs.rs/fasteval/slab/index.html) -- a pre-allocated block of memory -- so it only needs to perform one big allocation instead of many little allocations.
+* **<span id=reduce-redundancy-mem>Memory:</span>**  Memory operations are very slow and should be avoided if possible.
+Rust lifetimes and references help you to reduce memory operations by sharing data, rather than copying.  [fasteval](https://github.com/likebike/fasteval) also uses a [`Slab`](https://docs.rs/fasteval/latest/fasteval/slab/index.html) -- a pre-allocated block of memory -- so it only needs to perform one big allocation instead of many little allocations.
 Also, the `Slab` can be re-used, so subsequent evaluations don't need to allocate *anything*.

-* **Logic:**  It is often possible to improve the efficiency of your logic so that you can accomplish the same goal while doing less work.
+* **<span id=reduce-redundancy-logic>Logic:</span>**  It is often possible to improve the efficiency of your logic so that you can accomplish the same goal while doing less work.
 One example of this situation arises when parsing a string into an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 The standard process goes something like this:

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Step 1: Use a "tokenizer" to split the string into a list of tokens.